OpenCilk/www.opencilk.org/src/doc/reference/glossary/processor.md

-the term "processor" to refer to multiple processing units on the same or multiple chips, although other documents may use the term that way
+the term "processor" to refer to multiple processing units on the same or multiple chips, although other documents may use the term that way.